 One of the main issues associated with macular degeneration is blind spots.

-There are cannabinoid receptors found in the ocular region of the eye.
+There are cannabinoid receptors found in the ocular region.
 When these receptors are activated, they can help to reduce inflammation, decrease vascular endothelial growth, and decrease intraocular pressure.

 The result of this is a delay in the onset or worsening of macular degeneration.
 CBD can also help to reduce any physical discomfort associated with the issue.

 Cannabinoids interact with receptors in the endocannabinoid system.

 These receptors, especially the CB1 and CB2 receptors, are found in large numbers in parts of the brain and body that regulate pain signaling.
 Such areas include the dorsal root ganglia, the spinal cord, and the thalamus.